ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Notes:
   - Functions 15 and 16 have a limitation due to the USB converter, which typically splits the packet into 32-byte segments.
 As a result, packets larger than 32 bytes (approximately 10 registers) may not be detected.
-  - It is recommended to use this in a functional system.
-If no slave is available, it can be connected directly to the Master.
-However, some master devices may wait for a response from the slave.
-In such cases, using a slave simulator with open addresses can be a viable alternative.